Otterburn Tower: History

-In 1938, Sir Archibald Woollaston White, 4th Baronet of Tuxford and Wallingwells bought the Otterburn Tower Estate.
+In 1938, Sir Archibald White, 4th Baronet, of Tuxford and Wallingwells, bought the Otterburn Tower Estate.
 He and his family lived there for the bulk of The Second World War.
 Sir Archibald took command of the local Home Guard Battalion during the war and set about training and organising it.
 The decision to sell the estate was made in 1944 when the army's artillery range was extended further south, with the guns firing at longer range than was previously possible.
 The bulk of the estate was bought by the army for the firing ranges, which it remains today.
 Sir Archibald moved to the Torhousemuir Estate near Wigtown in Dumfries and Galloway.